chazlarson/Media-Scripts/Kometa/README.md

 ## top-n-actor-coll.py

-This has been obsoleted by "Dynamic Collections" in PMM; it's left here for historical reference.
+This has been obsoleted by "Dynamic Collections" in KOMETA; it's left here for historical reference.

 You should use Dynamic Collections instead.